Richard-Satilite/snake-game/README.md

 # How to play

-You use the arrow keys to control the direction of the snake's head, whose body is represented by the "O" symbol.
+You use the arrow keys to control the direction of the snake's head, whose body is represented by an arrow symbol ('<', '>', '^', 'v').
 Your goal is to collect as much food as possible, represented by the "@" symbol, without the snake's head colliding with the wall (represented by the "#" symbol) or its own body.
 There's a score counter below the game map that shows your current score.

 # Game settings